 - Names can be up to 255 characters in length

-- You cannot use cell reference as names.
-For example you cannot use “A1” or “AB1” as names.
+- You cannot use cell references as names.
+For example, you cannot use “A1” or “AB1” as names.

 - Names are case insensitive.
-For example, “LineTotal” and “linetotal” treated as same name.
+For example, “LineTotal” and “line total” are treated as the same names.

 The scope property lets you decide whether the “name” available throughout the workbook or within a specific sheet.

 By default, Excel applies workbook level scope to named ranges.
 With a workbook-level scope, you can use the “name” in any worksheet.